jlleongarcia/jlleongarcia/content/blog/biz-weddings.md

 date: 2025-01-18
 draft: false
 tags: ["OSS"]
-summary: 'Interesting software for Weddings.
-Including how to deploy it with Dokploy (to Pi's, VPS)'
+summary: "Interesting software for Weddings.
+Including how to deploy it with Dokploy (to Pi / VPS)"
-url: 'software-for-weddings'
+url: "software-for-weddings"
 ---

 <!--